Skip to content

 Example production configuration:

-url = "neo4j://neo4j-prod:7687"
+url = "postgresql://imbi_app:strong-password@db-prod:5432/imbi"

-database = "imbi"
+graph_name = "imbi"

 Schema Initialization

-from imbi_common import neo4j
+from imbi_common import graph

-await neo4j.initialize()
+await graph.initialize()

 ClickHouse Setup